taggyhan/finsages/README.md

 ## Prerequisites

-Ensure you have Python and pip installed on your machine.
+Ensure you have Python3.12 and pip installed on your machine.
 You can verify your installation by running:

 `python --version pip --version`